Volusia/Flagler Turtle Patrol

 HAWKSBILL

 The Hawksbill Turtle has a beautiful, distinct carapace (shell).
-It is tortoiseshell in color and almost heart-shaped.
+It is tortoiseshell in color and has overlapping scutes (scales).

 KEMP'S RIDLEY